normbxl/HttpClient/README.md

-# HttpClient
+# HttpClient - ESP8266 mod

-HttpClient is a library to make it easier to interact with web servers from Arduino.
+HttpClient is a library to make it easier to interact with web servers from Arduino, this one is adapted to work better with the ESP8266Client.
+Originally created by Adrian McEwen (https://github.com/amcewen)

 ## Dependencies